-In the first game tree, going right is not yet dominated in beliefs for A by going left. rat^ only has bite at E's turn, and an upgrade takes place that makes (0,100) more plausible than (99,99).
+In the first game tree, going right is not yet dominated in beliefs for A by going left. $rat^$ only has bite at E's turn, and an upgrade takes place that makes (0, 100) more plausible than (99, 99).
 After this upgrade, however, going right has now become dominated in beliefs, and a new upgrade takes place, making A's going left most plausible.
-Here is the general result (cf. van Benthem, 2010; van Benthem and Gheerbrant, 2010):
+Here is the general result [cf. 33,85]: